WeisongZhao/SN2N/README.md

 <br>

 This repository is for our developed self-inspired Noise2Noise (SN2N) learning-to-denoise engine, and it will be in continued development.
-It is distributed as accompanying software for publication: [Liying Qu et al. Self-inspired learning to denoise for live-cell super-resolution microscopy, bioRxiv (2024)](https://doi.org/10.1101/2024.01.23.576521).
+It is distributed as accompanying software for publication: [Liying Qu et al. Self-inspired learning for denoising live-cell super-resolution microscopy, 21, 1895–1908, Nature Methods (2024)](https://www.nature.com/articles/s41592-024-02400-9).
 Please cite SN2N in your publications, if it helps your research.

 <br><br><br>